KentStateWeb/rwd/class/assignments/project-summary.md

 ## Project Groups

-You'll work in pairs on this project (except for one group, which will be 3 people).
+You'll work in pairs on this project.
 Each pair will work on a slightly different (but largely equivalent) web project.
 The projects are as follows:

 <ul>
 {% for groups in site.groups %}